JarkkoPar/Utility_AI/README.md

 * *UtilityAIAgent* This is the main node that is used manage the UtilityAI.
 It represents an AI entity.
 * *UtilityAIBehaviour* The various things the AI agent can do are called _behaviours_.
 Each Behaviour consists of _considerations_ and _actions_.
-* *UtilityAIConsideration* The AI agent does it's reasoning on what behaviour to use by going through its considerations and producing a score for each behaviour.
+* *UtilityAIConsideration* The AI agent does it's reasoning on what behaviour to use by going through the behaviour's considerations and producing a score for each behaviour.
 This node is used to represent a single thing the AI Agent should consider about a behaviour.
 A consideration uses a _sensor_ for input data.
 * *UtilityAIConsiderationGroup* Several considerations can be grouped to create more complex or high-level logic.
 * *UtilityAISensor* The sensor node is used to update input data to the AI Agent's considerations.
 * *UtilityAISensorGroup* Several sensors can be grouped for more high-level sensor input to the considerations.